-Play as zombie(s).
+Play as one or more zombie(s).
 Chase reporter(s).
 Eat brains to keep running.
 That’s Infectonator : Hot Chase in a nutshell, and get this: I’m not really a fan of endless runners, yet something about this… brains… about… one… braaaains… BRAINS!

 Wow.
 No idea where that came from!
 Seriously though, with endless runners being a dime a dozen, figuring out which are worthwhile and which are mere cash grabs can be tricky.
 I’ve played more than a few out of curiosity, and honestly, not a lot of them seemed too exciting.
 There have been exceptions though, however few and far between, the latest of which is Toge Productions‘ Infectonator spin-off Hot Chase.

-Best as I can tell, mutations are triggered upon smashing into certain objects, at which point one of six types join your little undead gang for a brief period.
+As far as I can tell, mutations are triggered upon smashing into certain objects, at which point one of six types joins your little undead gang for a brief period.
 CHARMING increases the distance at which people are, well, within killing distance, while SWAG does the same for coins (except, no killing).
-While the six certainly make for interesting additions, I kinda wish mutations were all leveled as one; guess that’d be asking too much from an endless runner, eh?
+While the six certainly make for interesting additions, I kinda wish mutations were all levelled as one; guess that’d be asking too much from an endless runner, eh?

-Feel like running down the street, rotten flesh dangling from your bones as you scream “BRAAAINS!”, while chasing a news reporter?
+Feel like running down the street, rotten flesh dangling from your bones as you scream “BRAAAINS!” while chasing a news reporter?
 Then pick yer poison, Android or iOS, and get to running!
 What, the price tag? $0!
-Unless you dislike ads that is, in which case it’ll set ya back $2.
+Unless you dislike ads that is, in which case it’ll set you back $2.
 That’s two dollars by the way, not brains.